harrisson-li/smart_ec/python/ectools/doc/source/index.rst

 Welcome to ectools's documentation!
 ===================================
-**ectools** is a standalone python package contains helping modules for EFEC testing.
+**ectools** is a standalone python package contains helper modules for EFEC testing.

 Overview
 --------